kunalspathak/kunalspathak.github.io/_drafts/2021-03-14-Loop-Alignment.md

 ## References

 1. BubbleSort2 benchmark is part of .NET's BDN framework and the source code is [here](https://github.com/dotnet/performance/blob/master/src/benchmarks/micro/runtime/Benchstones/BenchI/BubbleSort2.cs).
 Results taken in .NET perf lab can be seen [here](https://pvscmdupload.blob.core.windows.net/reports/allTestHistory%2frefs%2fheads%2fmaster_x64_Windows%2010.0.18362%2fBenchstone.BenchI.BubbleSort2.Test.html).

-Talk about the problem and link to the video of alignment issue
-- inner loop detection
-- adding pads depending on loop size
-- figuring out how to add pad of > 15 bytes
-- concept of minBlocks to see if alignment is needed or not.
-- adjust the maxPads depending on the loop size

-- other compilers